prymitive/karma/docs/CONFIGURATION.md

 - `keep` - list of allowed labels, if empty all labels are allowed.
 - `strip` - list of ignored labels.
+- `valueOnly` - list of label names for which only the value will be displayed in the UI.

 Example with static color for the `job` label (every `job` label will have the same color regardless of the value) and unique color for the `@receiver` label